 Homer’s studio has been painstakingly and sensitively restored by Mills Whitaker Architects.
 If you go, you’ll not only see where the painter worked and lived but the seascape that inspired such works as The Lifeline and The Fog Warning.
-Both of these works can be seen at the Portland Museum of Art’s new exhibition to commemorate the opening of the studio, Weatherbeaten: Winslow Homer and Maine.

 The studio, a lyrical two story clapboard affair, has a prominent balcony, or piazza, as Homer called it in the parlance of the day.
 That gives it a nautical feel, and Homer’s brother Charles said that Homer nearly wore through the floorboards as he watched the Atlantic Ocean in its infinite moods.

 It was Charles who built a nearby seaside home that he called The Ark, hoping to bring the entire Homer clan to Prout’s Neck.
 In 1883 Winslow Homer, by that time a successful 47 year old artist, decided to leave Manhattan and make Prouts Neck his home.
 His brother offered to build a studio for him, but the artist coveted The Ark’s carriage house.
 He also coveted his privacy, and had the building moved down the road, enlisting John Calvin Stevens, one of the prominent Shingle Style architects, to transform it.

 Homer lived and painted here from 1883 until his death in 1910.
 In 2006, the Portland Museum of Art bought the house when Homer’s great-grand-nephew Charles Homer Willauer decided to sell it.